aydenbottos/ayden-linux-script/README.md

-# ayden-linux-script
+# Scripts

-# Here is a collection of scripts that we have for the competition.
+Here is a collection of scripts that we have for the competition.